 Before your child’s first visit to the dentist, all they know about the art of teeth-cleaning is what you’ve told them.
 They doesn&;t have a reason to think a trip to the dentist is anything other than a blast, and you probably want to do what you can to keep it that way.

 It’s recommended that children have a dentist’s appointment before their first birthday, so it’s possible that you’ve already introduced Baby to the dentist.
 If it didn’t go perfectly, don’t worry.
 Although it is Baby‘s first encounter, it won’t be a lasting memory.
-It’s not going to scar her for life or make her love or hate the dentist forever; it’s more of a building block for immediate future visits.
+It’s not going to scar them for life or make them love or hate the dentist forever; it’s more of a building block for immediate future visits.

 Is my child going to hate the dentist?

 Get ready for what might be the most annoying answer to any parenting question: it depends!
 Some children love going to the dentist.
 They think the toys that are usually in the waiting area are really cool, they like the paper bibs they get, and they consider the toothbrush and tiny toothpaste they get at the end to be really cool little treasures.
 It’s also easier to love the dentist when you don’t have to undergo any harsh scraping or lectures about flossing, so children who enjoy going to the dentist are often the children with the best dental care habits.
 (Having a parent with a dentist-positive attitude doesn’t hurt either.)